-- · Personnel Personnel costs decreased 10% to \$10.6 million, primarily due to lower salary and benefit costs as a result of a reduction in our personnel in January 2007, offset in part by severance payments resulting from such reduction in personnel.
-Salaries, bonuses, employee benefits, payroll taxes, recruiting and relocation costs are included in personnel costs. - · Facilities and equipment Facilities and equipment costs decreased 18% to \$2.5 million, primarily due to a decrease in depreciation expense. - · Professional fees Professional fees increased 55% to \$2.5 million, primarily due to increased professional, consulting and litigation costs. - · Stock-based compensation Stock-based compensation expense increased 5% to \$2.8 million. - · Other Other costs increased 3% to \$2.3 million.
+- Personnel Personnel costs decreased 10% in 2007 to \$10.6 million, primarily due to lower salary and benefit costs as a result of a reduction in personnel in January 2007, offset in part by associated severance costs. - Facilities and equipment Facilities and equipment costs decreased 18% in 2007 to \$2.5 million, primarily due to a decrease in depreciation - Professional fees Professional fees increased 55% in 2007 to \$2.5 million primarily due to increased professional, consulting and litigation - Stock-based compensation Stock-based compensation expense increased 5% in 2007 to \$2.8 million. - Other Other costs increased 3% in 2007 to \$2.3 million.